hos-b/cpp-ref/README.md

     return 0;
 }
 ```
-The example above is guaranteed to work because function print does not write to the pointed object.
-Note though, that removing the constness of a pointed object to actually write to it causes undefined behavior
+the example above is guaranteed to work because function `print` does not write to the pointed object. note though, that removing the constness of a pointed object to actually write to it causes undefined behavior.
 ### 5.4. typeid
 typeid allows to check the type of an expression: `typeid (expression)`

-This operator returns a reference to a constant object of type type_info that is defined in the standard header `<typeinfo>`.
-A value returned by typeid can be compared with another value returned by typeid using operators == and != or can serve to obtain a null-terminated character sequence representing the data type or class name by using its name() member.
+this operator returns a reference to a constant object of type type_info that is defined in the standard header `<typeinfo>`. a value returned by typeid can be compared with another value returned by typeid using operators == and != or can serve to obtain a null-terminated character sequence representing the data type or class name by using its name() member.
 ```cpp
 #include <typeinfo>
 int main () {